 Until that Lottery dream comes true, chances are you’re financing your horse habit with a job.
 In which case, some

-To celebrate Father’s Day today (18 June 2017), we take a light-hearted look at what our long-suffering dads have to
+To celebrate Father’s Day today, we take a light-hearted look at what our long-suffering dads have to put up with

 If you want to keep up with the latest from the equestrian world without leaving home, grab a H&H subscription